codurance/site/_posts/2016-10-10-visualise-interruptions-with-a-lego-wall.md

 The LEGO Wall has been conceived to reduce the fear factor when identifying impediments.
 It is an artifact to keep interruptions visible while ensuring anonymity.

-The whole Scrum Team (PO included!) is involved and the Scrum Master facilitates the LEGO Wall Setup Session, explaining the importance of tracking interruptions.
+The whole Scrum Team (Product Owner included!) is involved and the Scrum Master facilitates the LEGO Wall Setup Session, explaining the importance of tracking interruptions.
 The LEGO Wall gives voice to the team’s frustrations.
 By collecting and displaying real data, it creates the conditions to discuss the interruptions.
-At a glance the team is able understand:
+At a glance, the team is able understand:

  - How much time they spend working on delivering the value agreed during the Sprint Planning
  - How much time they spend working on unplanned activities